96lives/gca/README.md

 pip install -r requirements.txt

 # install torch-scatter
-# for cuda 10.2 (--no-index option is quite crucial), for other cuda versions you can find installation guide in https://github.com/rusty1s/pytorch_scatter
+# for cuda 10.2 (for other cuda versions you can find installation guide in https://github.com/rusty1s/pytorch_scatter)
+# note that --no-index option might be crucial
 pip install --no-index torch-scatter -f https://pytorch-geometric.com/whl/torch-1.7.1+cu101.html
 ```
 The repo was tested with NVIDIA 2080ti GPU (11GB).
+Note that MinkowskiEngine might be difficult to install, please see the issue of the MinkowskiEngine or this repo for help.

 2. **Data preparation and Pretrained Models**

-[TODO: Link] contains the datasets (sdf & preprocessed sparse voxel embedding) and pretrained models.
+[Link](https://drive.google.com/drive/folders/1DID47BZBkPHKPhpPgpmZgM7GBoutqlPa?usp=sharing) contains the datasets (sdf & preprocessed sparse voxel embedding for ShapeNet, ShapnetNet scene) and pretrained models (GCA, cGCA, cGCA w/ cond.).
 Place the files with directory as below.
-We call the shapenet scene datasets as synthetic as abbreviation.
+This link contains all the data except for conv_onet (input point cloud of ShapeNet scene dataset), which can be downloaded from [here](https://github.com/autonomousvision/convolutional_occupancy_networks#synthetic-indoor-scene-dataset) and unzipped/renamed as `conv_onet` from `synthetic_room_dataset.zip`.
+All directories not specified as downloadable from conv_onet repo can be obtained from our google drive.
+Note that we call the Shapenet Scene datasets as synthetic as abbreviation.

 ```
 \cgca
    - main.py
    ...
    - data/
-      - shapenet_sdf/
+     - shapenet_sdf/ (won't need it unless if you want to start training from autoencoder)
        - sofa
        - chair
        - table
-      - synthetic/ (we refer to shapenet scene as synthetic for abbreviation)
+     - synthetic_room_sdf/ (won't need it unless if you want to start training from autoencoder)
+       - rooms_04/
+       - ....
+     - conv_onet/ (contains point cloud input, required for training transition model)
+       - rooms_04/ (should be downloaded from original conv_onet repo)
+       - rooms_05/ (should be downloaded from original conv_onet repo)
+       - rooms_06/ (should be downloaded from original conv_onet repo)
+       - rooms_07/ (should be downloaded from original conv_onet repo)
+       - rooms_08/ (should be downloaded from original conv_onet repo)
+       - val/
-      	-
+       - test/
-      - embeddings/   (contains preprocessed sparse voxel embeddings)
+     - embeddings/ (contains preprocessed sparse voxel embeddings, required for training transition mode, and pretrained autoencoders)
        - shapenet/
          - sofa-vox_64-sdf-step_700k/
          - chair-vox_64-sdf-step_500k/
          - table-vox_64-sdf-step_500k/
        - synthetic/
          - vox_64-step_100k/
    - pretrained_models/
-      - sofa_transition
-         ...
+     - ...
 ```

-For embeddings we use 10 random translations for data augmentation.
+Note that, for embeddings we use 10 random translations for data augmentation of the local latent codes.